dag0310/lockdowner/README.md

-# lockdowner
+# Lockdowner (Austria)

-Check how it's going with the lockdown in Austria ...
+Check how it's going with the lockdown in Austria.